 Q. What is the fee structure for the statewide voter file or available extracts?

 A. The fee for a single copy of the complete voter file or for an extract of the voter file such as the Absentee Ballot Report is $1000.00.
-The fee for a one-year subscription to the voter file service is $5000.00.
+The fee for a one-year (365-day) subscription to the voter file service is $5000.00.
 This subscription entitles you to unlimited downloads of any of the available extracts and copies of the complete voter file.
-Visa, MasterCard, and eChecks are accepted for payment.
+Visa and MasterCard are accepted for payment.

 The fees for customized files vary by selection.
-They are as follows: $200.00 for a County file $150.00 for a Legislative Senate District file $100.00 for a Legislative Representative District file.
+They are as follows: $200.00 for a County file, $150.00 for a Legislative Senate District file, and $100.00 for a Legislative Representative District file.
 The fee for the Petition Signers Report is $200 per ballot issue.
+The fee for the available late registrant reports is $200.
 See also https://app.mt.gov/voterfile/fees.html.

 Q. What is included in the purchase of the Statewide Voter File?